cvivek98/chinmay-vivek-portfolio/critique-by-design.md

 •⁠ **What questions came up?**
 I understand that the package costs are included now for a reason but is it really a fair comparison?
 Because every food item has different quantities based on packaging like milk is in gallons but cheese is number of slices etc. So I am not sure if it is the most accurate representation.

+In conclusion, these were some of the key feedback points I received:
+- The title is better now but slightly longer
+- The viz type and color selection works well
+- Need to add legend for the orange dots (price per package)
+- Need to explore ways to group some of the food items together (like dairy, meat etc.)
+- If possible, find a better way to compare as package quantity would be different for each item

 # Step five: Build your solution